hackerzhuli/unity_code_native/docs/MessagingProtocol.md

 Notes for GetUnityState:
 - Even if there is no request, if Unity state change is detected, the client will still get the message, note that whether Hot Reload is enabled is not reliable, because a new Hot Reload for Unity process will not be detected unless requested
-- If client wants to know whether Hot Reload is enabled, it must send the request.
+- If a client wants to know whether Hot Reload is enabled for sure, it must send the request.
-- Checking process state can be slow, it can take up to 100ms.
+- Detecting processes can be slow, it can take up to 100ms.